emretto/benchmark-hadoop-on-paas/benchmark-outputs/workspace/data-collector/datacollector.md

 How to stop the execution: `Ctrl+C` will terminate the data capturing process, raw files and their granulated `.dat` files will be saved to the specified `data` folder.

 Notes:
-1. Since there are three worker nodes, given instructions are implemented on all three worker nodes of the cluster.
+1. Since there are three worker nodes, given instructions are implemented on all worker nodes of the cluster, which is three nodes in our case.
 2. In some cases, typing `Ctrl+C` did not save granulated `dat` files as expected, but only the raw (`.txt`) file.
 This is not a big issue, the raw file can be granulated manually by playing around with the codes in the script.